Therapy Apps For You

-These are apps where you talked to a counselor or therapist who is licensed.
-They may have some extras that include features from the other two types, but the focus is speaking to a professional.
-You can pick a plan and text, call, or have a video chat with a licensed therapist.
-These apps tend to cost money weekly or monthly.
+These apps connect clients to licensed therapists for online sessions.
+They may include features from the other two types, but they focus on working with a professional.
+You can pick a plan and text, call, or video chat with a licensed therapist.
+These apps tend to charge weekly or monthly fees.

 What are the best therapy apps?

 It depends on what you need.
-Let's list a few of our favorites.
+Here are a few of our favorites:

-If you want to learn meditation, Headspace is a great app.
-Created by a Buddhist monk, the app hopes to help you achieve mindfulness, a state of mind that can help with many of our problems.
-From calming us down to reducing worry, mindfulness is worth learning no matter who you are.
+- If you want to learn meditation, Headspace is a great app.
+Created by a Buddhist monk, the app hopes to help you achieve mindfulness, a state of mind that can improve wellbeing and reduce anxiety.

-Looking to be happier?
-Happify is another excellent app.
-It has various games and other resources that are designed to improve your mood.
-Whether you're feeling glum, or just want a mood boost, Happify is here to help.
+- Looking to be happier?
+Happify offers various games and other resources designed to improve your mood.
+If you want a mood boost, Happify can help.

-Wanting to sleep?
-Calm is a great app for this.
-Besides meditation resources, it also has plenty of sleep stories.
-Bedtime stories aren't just for children.
+- Trying to get better sleep or cope with anxiety?
+Calm is a great app for these issues.
+Besides meditation resources, it also has plenty of sleep stories to help you fall asleep.

-Many of these apps do cost money, but some do have a free version you can try out.
-Download them and see which one works for you.
+Many of these apps charge fees, but may have free versions to try out.
+Download them and see which ones work for you!

 Is there a free therapy app?

-While talking to a licensed therapist is going to cost you, there are plenty of self-help therapy apps that don't cost anything except for a few MB of your data storage.
-Here are a few of them.
+While talking to a licensed therapist is going to cost you, there are plenty of self-help therapy apps that don't cost anything except a few megabytes of data storage.
+Here are a few of them:

-· Take a Break! - Meditations for Stress Relief.
-You can find plenty of free meditation apps such as this one, all with prerecorded sessions and tips to achieve meditative mindfulness.
-Meditation works well for most mental health problems, and anyone of any age can do it.
+- Take a Break!
+This app provides meditations for stress relief, with prerecorded sessions and tips to achieve meditative mindfulness.
+Meditation aids in many mental health issues, and anyone can do it.

-PTSD Coach.
-This app is for people with PTSD, particularly soldiers.
-However, if you have PTSD due to another trauma, it can still help.
+- PTSD Coach.
+This app is for people with post-traumatic stress, particularly veterans and active members of the military.
 Its resources and guidance make it worth the download, and it's absolutely free.

-T2 Mood Tracker.
-This app helps you track your mood and looks for any symptoms of a mental health disorder.
-There are various apps that can help you track any symptoms of a potential disorder.
-With that said, it's important you seek an official diagnosis.
+- T2 Mood Tracker.
+This app helps you track your mood and looks for symptoms of mental health disorders.
+With that said, though, it's important to seek an official diagnosis.

 While effectiveness can vary from person to person, online therapy has many benefits.
-There have been many studies, such as this one in 2014, that have indicated that online therapy can be just as effective as in-person therapy.
+Many studies, such as this one in 2014, have indicated that online therapy can be just as effective as in-person therapy.

 Which is better: BetterHelp or Talkspace?

-BetterHelp and Talkspace are two big names in online therapy, and when you want to get online therapy, you may wonder which one comes out on top.
-Both are well-ran services, and they have similar advantages.
-Both offer help from licensed therapists for a fraction of the price of traditional therapy.
-While both are good, BetterHelp does come out on top for a few reasons, such as:
+BetterHelp and Talkspace are two big names in online therapy, and when you are looking to start online therapy, you may wonder which one comes out on top.
+Both are well-run services and have similar advantages.
+Both offer help from licensed therapists for a fraction of the price of in-person therapy.
+However, BetterHelp comes out on top for a few reasons, such as:

-While TalkSpace allows messaging, BetterHelp also has live chat.
-Being able to chat with your therapist in real-time is a valuable necessity for many people who need a therapist.
+- In addition to messaging, BetterHelp also offers live chats.
+Being able to chat with your therapist in real-time is a valuable necessity for many people who rely on a therapist.

-BetterHelp is overall, more affordable.
-Both have their own pricing plans, but BetterHelp is more bang for the buck.
+- Both have flexible pricing plans, but overall, BetterHelp is more affordable.